BxCppDev/Bayeux/README.rst

 ----------------------------

 ``BOOST_ROOT``, ``Boost_ADDITIONAL_VERSIONS`` :
-  Set the directory where Boost is installed.
+  Set the directory where Boost is installed and optionally allow a unsupported newer version of Boost (may not work).

   Example: